IntelLabs/PyTorchALFI/README.md

 ### Pytorchfi

-The Pytorchfi module contains the already mentioned modified version of the pytorchfi fault injector by the University of Illinois from [here](https://github.com/pytorchfi/pytorchfi).
+The Pytorchfi module contains the already mentioned modified version of the pytorchfi fault injector [here](https://github.com/pytorchfi/pytorchfi).
 It provides the actual injection functionality into neural networks.
 It is not necessary to call code from this module directly.

 ### Alficore